freenas/freenas-docs/userguide/storage.rst

     The old passphrase can be reused if desired.

 #.
 Highlight the pool that contains the disk you just replaced and
-    click the :guilabel:`Download Key` button in order to save the new encryption key.
+    click the :guilabel:`Download Key` button to save the new encryption key.
 Since the old key will no longer function, any old keys can be safely discarded.

 #.
-Highlight the pool that contains the disk you just replaced and
+Highlight the pool that contains the disk that was just replaced
-    click the :guilabel:`Add Recovery Key` button in order to save the new recovery key.
+    and click the :guilabel:`Add Recovery Key` button to save the new recovery key.
 The old recovery key will no longer function, so it can be safely discarded.

 .. _Removing a Log or Cache Device: